-• Reduce the amount of sage-grouse habitat loss due to large acreage wildfires and invasion by non-native species.
+Reduce the amount of sage-grouse habitat loss due to invasion by non-native species and large acreage wildfires-and invasion by non-native species.
 Long Term:

-- Maintain an ecologically healthy and intact sagebrush ecosystem that is resistant to the invasion of non-native species and resilient after disturbances, such as wildfire. - Restore naturally occurring wildfire return intervals to within a healthy-spatial and temporal range of variability that supports sustainable populations of sage-grouse and other sagebrush obligate species.
+- Maintain an ecologically healthy and intact sagebrush ecosystem that is resistant to the invasion of non-native species and resilient after disturbances, such as wildfire. - Restore naturally occurring-wildfire return intervals to within a healthy-spatial and temporal range of variability that supports sustainable populations of sage-grouse and other sagebrush oblique species.

-The Greater Sage-grouse Advisory Committee, using the best available science, identified fire and invasive species, principally cheatgrass, as the primary threat to sage-grouse and their habitat in the state of Nevada.
+The Greater Sage-grouse Advisory Committee, using the best available science, identified invasive species, principally cheatgrass, and fire and invasive species, principally cheatgrass, as the primary threat to sage-grouse and their habitat in the state of Nevada.
 The State acknowledges these threats must be adequately addressed in order to achieve the conservation goal for sage-grouse within the state of Nevada; however, it is not economically or ecologically feasible to restore all fire damaged or invasive species dominated landscapes at this point, nor is it possible to prevent all fires.
-The State will put forth a best faith effort to reduce the rate of sage-grouse habitat loss due to fire and invasive species.
-This objective will be measured by evaluating the rate of habitat lost due to fire and subsequently invaded by non-native species over a five year period.
+The State will put forth a best faith effort to reduce the rate of sage-grouse habitat loss due to fire and invasive species and fire.
+This objective will be measured by evaluating the amountrate of habitat lost due to fire and subsequently invasionded by non-native species following fire over a five year period.
+3.2.2a Conservation Policies - Invasive Species: Prevent, Control, Restore, and Monitor While wildfire is commonly the vector for the spread of invasive species, such as cheatgrass, invasive species are currently widespread throughout the Great Basin and can spread without the aid of wildfire.
+In order to address the general threat of invasive species, the State proposes a policy of Prevent, Control, Restore, and Monitor.
+These policies include: 1.
+Prevent the establishment of invasive species into uninvaded sage-grouse habitat.
+This will be achieved by conducting systematic and strategic detection surveys, data collection, and mapping of these areas and engaging in early response efforts if invasion occurs.
+This will be achieved by further developing federal and state partnerships and working with local groups, such as Weed Control Districts, Cooperative Weed Management Areas, and Conservation Districts.
+This is the highest priority for the state of Nevada.
+Comment [MF16]: Added to address the concerns of Council Member Koch.

-3.2.2 Conservations Policies - Paradigm Shift

-In order to address the threat of fire and invasive species, which has long challenged land managers throughout the western United States, the State proposes a paradigm shift.
-This would entail a more proactive, rather than reactive approach, to stop the dominance of invasive species and restore fire to within its natural range of variability.
-These policies include: